cmstas/Software/dataMCplotMaker/README.md

   - --png: to make output as png rather than pdf (must specify output name)
   - --dataColor: to change the data color to something other than black
   - --drawDots: to draw the backgrounds as dots rather than lines (recommended only for ratios like fake or flip rates)
+  - --percentage: to show the percentage of the integral of each MC plot contributing to the total background
+  - --errHistAtBottom: to make the Data/MC comparison histogram at the bottom

 Example:
 ````